codingconcepts/albert/README.md

 }
 ```

 The contrived MarketDataAPI example might be running different agents on different OS's to do its job.
 For example, there might be a WebAPI running in IIS serving customers and a Go web server running inside a Docker container on a Linux machine serving internal interconnected systems.
-To acheive this, just run an agent on each machine with config to suit the job it's performing.
-Note, they're both running as part of the MarketDataAPI application, this has to match up to the orchestrator's name.
+To achieve this, just run an agent on each machine with config to suit the job it's performing.
+Note, they're both running as part of the MarketDataAPI application which needs to match up to the orchestrator's application name.

 ``` json
 {